-You’ve probably seen the Special K cereal advertisement for the Kellogg’s Special K Diet Challenge: 2 meals, 2 weeks, and lose upto 2.5 kg of weight!
+The diet proposed by the Kellogg’s special K is: 2 meals, 2 weeks, and lose up to 2.5 kg of weight!

-What is the Special K diet challenge?
+So what is the Special K diet challenge?
 Does the Special K diet really help you lose weight?
 If it does, is the Special K diet challenge really good for your health?
 And will the weight loss stay off?
 Are some of the integral questions which bounce off our heads when we read about this result oriented meal plan.

-What is the Special K Diet Challenge?
-On the Special K Diet challenge, you are supposed to eat two bowls of Kellogs Special K cereal and one fruit for breakfast and another meal (lunch or dinner).
+The Special K Diet challenge is a diet program in which you are supposed to eat two bowls of Kellogg’s Special K cereal and one fruit for breakfast and have the same for another meal (lunch or dinner).
 The 3rd meal is supposed to be a healthy well balanced meal.
-If you’re hungry between meals, then you can have 3 to 5 servings of fruits and or vegetables.
+If you’re hungry in between meals, then you can have 3 to 5 servings of fruits and or vegetables.
 Along with this, you are also supposed to exercise for 30 minutes a day.
 So, in short 2 out of three major meals of the day have to be one bowl of Kellogg’s special K and one fruit.

 Now to get to the weight loss maths involved, one bowl of Special K cereal contains 120 ml of skim milk and 30 gm of Special K cereal.
-Totally, that is 210 calories.
-Add a fruit, at approx 60-100 calories.
+In total that is 210 calories.
+Add a fruit, which is around say 60-100 calories.
 That is 300 calories per Special K cereal meal.
-An average healthy meal is say about 600 calories.
+An average healthy meal should be around 600 calories.
 Add a couple more snacks of fruits and veggies in the day, each at about 100 calories.
 That’s a total of 1200-1500 calories per day.
 Most people’s daily calorie intake ranges between 2100 to 2500 calories.
-So, on the Special K diet, you are consuming upto 900-1000 calories less per day.
+So, on the Special K diet, you are consuming around 900-1000 calories less per day.

-Such a large reduction in your daily calorie intake (about 1000 calories less) can almost be considered a crash diet.
+Such a large reduction in your daily calorie intake (about 1000 calories less) can be considered a crash diet.
 If you add 30 minutes of moderate exercise, that’s another 250-300 calories.
-So, the Special K diet and 30 minutes of exercise, can create a daily calorie deficit of upto 1300 calories.
+So, the Special K diet and 30 minutes of exercise can create a daily calorie deficit of around 1300 calories.